King Field, Minneapolis: History

-Early History of King Field
+Early history

-This was farm country in the 2nd half of the 19th century.
+The area was farm country in the second half of the 19th century.
 Transportation was by horse and buggy.
 Fewer than 20 farms had been established by 1874.
 C.C.
 Garvey owned a dairy farm near 44th Street and Grand Ave.
 George Bichnell farmed 18 acre of land from Lyndale to Pleasant, 42nd to 43rd Streets.
 Hiram Van Nest farmed 28 acre of land from 40th to 42nd, Pleasant to Lyndale.
 The Farmsworth farm occupied 57 acre south of 47th Street and East of Nicollet.

+The area between Lake Street and 40th Street was largely built between 1903 and 1914 with Colonial Revival houses and Craftsman bungalows.
+After World War I, the area south of 40th Street and north of Minnehaha Creek was developed.
+The Church of the Incarnation opened in 1918 at the intersection of 38th Street and Pleasant Avenue.
+It was added to the National Register of Historic Places in 2022 and is a city of Minneapolis historic district.

-Street Names
+Street names

 The following is a list of streets in King Field, and the origin of their names: